Entirely Unembarrassed to be Fascinated by the Boring

 Cold War Kids in Prospect Park for Celebrate Brooklyn!

-Filed in all of my friends are prettier than i am, concerts, living in new york is neat, music is my boyfriend, narcissism by plumpdumpling at 1:14 pm on Monday, June 30, 2008
+Filed under all of my friends are prettier than i am, concerts, living in new york is neat, music is my boyfriend, narcissism

 My roommate, Wen, invited me to go see Cold War Kids play for $3 as part of Celebrate Brooklyn! on Friday night.
 The only song I’d ever bothered to listen to was “Hospital Beds“, and I didn’t loooooove it like everyone else I know seems to, but I figured a concert in the park would be nice.
 I listened to the songs on their MySpace that day in an attempt to form some sort of opinion of them, and I felt okay about their songs, but they didn’t move me or anything.
 I did come away thinking that their vocalist reminded me a bit of Jack White of The White Stripes, though, and that’s exciting.